Allan Oyirwoth: International career

 He played for the Uganda U20 side which reached the final of the 2023 African Games in Ghana, scoring the goal against Senegal in a 1–0 win which ensured they topped their group.

 He made his competitive debut for the senior Uganda national football team in 2023 as a teenager.
-He played in an 2026 FIFA World Cup qualification (CAF) against Somalia in November 2023.
+He played in a 2026 FIFA World Cup qualification (CAF) against Somalia in November 2023.